 The themes that have always inspired me throughout my photography career were “Hitchcock film-sets” as well as retro “Departmentstore window-displays” . (think Bullocks/ Los Angeles or the Samaritaine/Paris in the 1940ties )

-The soft daylight that creeps in through glass skylights in part of the vast space provided a perfect mood to transform that part of the Loft in one of those ‘painters-attics’, you see in the old 1940 movies, with the difference that it had to function practically as a Junior Hotel suite , complete with open fireplace.
-Think abondened Hitchcock studio-set, but comfortable and no mildew on the walls..
-I took to surfing the internet, looking for a secondhand gaslit artdeco fireplace, and designed a 3 dimensional Wall-decor sculpture to be built above the fireplace, ( starting with a small foamcore-maquette )
+The soft daylight that creeps in through glass skylights provided a perfect mood to transform that part of the Loft in one of those ‘painters-attics’, or 1940’s offices with the difference that it had to function in daily life as a Junior Hotel suite , complete with open fireplace.
+Much like an empty Hitchcock studio-set, but still comfortable enough ( and no mildew on the walls..).
+I took to surfing the internet, looking for a secondhand gaslit artdeco fireplace, and designed a 3- dimensional Wall-decor sculpture to be built above the fireplace, ( starting with a small foamcore-maquette /see below )